cophi-wue/semantic-upconversion/README.md

 quarto preview --profile fresh
 ```

 Each command starts a local preview server and opens a browser window.
-The address usually begins with `http://localhost`.
-The preview is local to the computer running Quarto; it does not change the GitHub website.

 The design profiles are configured in: